andreasm80/blog.local/content/post/2024-04-16-antrea-feature-update/index.md

-To actually see some of that under the hood, there are a couple of commands that can be ran.
+Below I will go through ServiceExternalIP using kube-proxy and only AntreaProxy

-### Kube-Proxy using IPVS (IP Virtual Server)
+### ServiceExternalIP using Kube-Proxy and IPVS (IP Virtual Server)

-In this post I am using IPVS and not IPTables so I will just focus on IPVS.
+In this section I am on a cluster using kube-proxy with IPVS (not IPTables).
 When using kube-proxy with IPVS kube-proxy sets up and manage the IPVS rules.
 IPVS residing in the Linux Kernel is then responsible for directing incoming traffic to backend pods, as in my digram below the Yelb-UI pods.